 Proof.
-If one adds the word basic before each occurrence of word open in previous proofs and theorems then they still will be valid (except for \Rightarrow , but its an easy fix - take for V_n a basic open subset of $U_n \cap A_n$).
+If one adds the word basic before each occurrence of word open in previous proofs and theorems then they all will still be valid (except for \Rightarrow , but its an easy fix - take for V_n a basic open subset of $U_n \cap A_n$).